antrea-io/antrea/ROADMAP.md

 Support for L7 NetworkPolicies was added in version 1.10, providing the ability to select traffic based on the application-layer context.
-However, the feature currently only supports HTTP traffic, and we plan to extend support to other protocols, such as DNS.
+However, the feature currently only supports HTTP and TLS traffic, and we plan to extend support to other protocols, such as DNS.

 ### Multi-cluster networking